sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 > **Food for brain:**
 >
-> The client and server both log the time of the computation.
-Zoom in on the mandelbrot and inspect the info in the terminals.
+> The Mandelbrot client and server both display logging info and the computation time.
+Zoom in on the mandelbrot and inspect this inforamtion.

-You can stop the client or server applications anytime with _Ctrl+C_.
+You can stop the Mandelbrot client or server applications anytime with _Ctrl+C_.

 * Terminate the client now.

-* Launch additional servers with different names.
+* Launch additional Mandelbrot servers with different names.
 Start the new servers and the client, all in different terminals:

 ```sh